The Ultimate Guide to Tiered Commission

 The more transparent your plan, the greater its chances of success.
 And transparency comes with clear and constant communication.

-Also, your reps should have real-time visibility into their earnings at all times.
-They shouldn’t have to wait until the end of the month or quarter to know how much they made in commissions.
+Also, your reps should always have real-time visibility into their earnings.
+They shouldn’t have to wait till the end of the month or quarter to view how much they made in commissions.
 A sales commission software can help you in this regard.

 3. Avoid payment delays

-This one holds true for any kind of commission structure.
+This one holds for any commission structure.
 True story!

 Delaying payments, even by a few days, can affect your sales team’s morale.

-Your top performers can feel grossly mistreated as they put in all that effort to continuously grow your business.
+Your top performers can feel grossly mistreated as they put in all that effort to grow your business continuously.
 And your bottom sellers, who are probably already struggling to maintain morale, can sink further.